Brand Monitoring

 4. Analyze Data

-• Contextual Analysis: Evaluate the context of mentions to distinguish between benign references and potential threats.
+• Contextual Analysis: Understand the context to distinguish between a harmless mention and a potential threat.

 5. Identify Threats

-• Phishing and Scams: Detect phishing attempts, scams, and fraud using the brand name or similar domain names.
+• Phishing Scams: Detect phishing attacks, scams, and fraud using your brand name or similar domain names.

-• Domain Spoofing: Identify newly registered domains that mimic the brand’s domain (typosquatting) and could be used for malicious purposes.
+• Domain Spoofing: Monitor for newly registered domains that mimic the brand’s domain name (typosquatting) and could be used for malicious purposes.

-• Data Leaks: Discover leaked credentials, sensitive information, and other data breaches on the dark web.
+• Data Leaks: Identify leaked credentials, sensitive information, and other data breaches related to your brand on the dark web.

 6. Respond to Threats